 But with the tax advantages come increased complications.
-The rules around qualifying vs. disqualifying dispositions and the alternative minimum tax can make creating a strategy for your ISOs difficult to do.
+The rules around qualifying vs. disqualifying dispositions and the alternative minimum tax can make creating a strategy for your ISOs challenging to do.

 What can help is understanding the ins and outs of these rules, how your cash flow may be impacted depending on what you choose to do, as well as tactics you can implement to make the most of your options while minimizing risk and making tax-smart decisions.

 If you are looking for a solution that allows you to exercise and hold as many shares as possible and limit the cash call required, an AMT balancing strategy might be the best option for you.

 How Qualifying Dispositions Work (and Where Alternative Minimum Tax Matters)

 First, you need to understand what counts as a qualifying disposition.
 This occurs when you sell your ISO shares at least 1 year past the exercise date and 2 years past the date the shares were granted.

 Selling incentive stock options this way allows you to pay long-term capital tax rates on any realized gains from the exercise price of the options to the final sale price.
 But while paying a lower tax rate may sound attractive, exercising and holding your ISOs for at least 1 year that may pose a potential cash-flow problem.